Venkat-6105/Prasunet_WD_03/README.md

 Description:

     Create a classic and interactive Tic-Tac-Toe game using HTML, CSS, and JavaScript.
-This web development project aims to deliver a user-friendly and engaging experience where players can enjoy the timeless strategy game online.
+This web development project aims to deliver a user-friendly and engaging experience where players can enjoy the timeless strategy game.

 Key Features: